kaveesh680/Smart-Trash-Bin/README.md

 - OS is used to access the file structure
 - CV2 is used to read the images and convert them into different color schemes
 - Keras is used for the actual Neural Network

+I managed to implement the neural network with 100% accuracy and 98% validation accuracy.
+You can see the dataset I used [here](https://github.com/kaveesh680/bottles.git).